thunder-engine/thunder-doc/reference/object.rst

 ----

-.. _api_Object_5dea7b01:
+.. _api_Object_9274083c:

 template <typename T> T **Object::findChild** (bool  *recursive* = true)

-Returns the first child of this object that can be cast to type T. The search is performed *recursive*ly, unless *recursive* option is false.
+Returns the first child of this object that can be cast to type T. The search is performed recursively, unless *recursive* option is false.

 Returns nullptr if no such object.